Skip to content Skip to footer navigation

 • Total volume: 335L (small)

-Our experts rated it as 'very good' across a number of tested areas, noting that its temperature stability is particularly impressive (which means you get even temperatures throughout to make your food last longer).
+Our experts rated it as 'very good' across a number of tested areas, noting that its temperature stability is particularly impressive (which means your food will last longer).

 Read the full LG GB-335WL review.